-It is generally the small issues which may damage your consumer credit.
-Check your income source, credit worthiness, together with rent history which may show up on a credit score.
+It is generally the small issues that may damage your consumer credit.
+Check your income source, creditworthiness, together with rent history which may show up on a credit score.
 Get everything taken care of and work towards a spotless record.

 - Credit ratings

-In 2020, a FICO score of 600 or better is required for the 3.5% down payment with the FHA.
-If you have had a bankruptcy or foreclosure, you will have to have maintained a perfect credit score since then (4 years and 5 years respectively) regardless of recent credit worthiness.
+In 2022, a FICO score of 600 or better is required for the 3.5% down payment with the FHA.
+If you have had a bankruptcy or foreclosure, you will have to have maintained a perfect credit score since then (4 years and 5 years respectively) regardless of recent creditworthiness.